 - 1 teaspoon ground cinnamon

-- Cream the butter and sugar until light and fluffy, then add the vanilla extract.
+- Cream the butter and sugar until light and fluffy, then add the vanilla and mix it in as well.

 - Slowly add the flour and cornstarch and mix until combined.